CumulusNetworks/cldemo-pim/README.md

 ECMP is not currently supported and a number of links have been disabled to simplify the environment.

 PIM with mLAG is not currently supported.
 No dual attached servers are configured.

+As each server is provisioned the first time with Ansible, the server will reboot, causing Ansible to report a failure.
+This is expected behavior and is only seen the first time the servers are provisioned.